 Unlike most other artistic mediums, the process involved with creating found-object sculptures is a very dynamic one.
-Its a combination of the hunt, vision, puzzle and seeing beyond an objects intended purpose.
+It is a combination of the hunt for parts, putting the puzzle together and having the vision to see beyond an objects intended purpose.

 "There is nothing routine in my art, there is never a plan, just inspiration and play".